quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part101_17.1_An_Ising_M.md

 :p How can you ensure accurate thermodynamic quantities by reducing statistical fluctuations?
 ??x
 To ensure accurate thermodynamic quantities, run the simulation multiple times with different random seeds.
 Taking the average of these runs reduces statistical fluctuations, providing a more reliable result.
-This approach is particularly useful when dealing with small \(k_BT\) values where equilibration might be slow.
+This approach is particularly useful when dealing with small $k_BT$ values where equilibration might be slow.

 Example code to perform multiple simulations:
 ```java